Skip to content

 Lake Bibra is a freshwater lake in the suburb of Perth located south of Perth’s Central Business District which is 20 minutes away from the city.
 It has a large number of birds, including swans, waterfowl, and other types of birds.

 The lake includes a centre for introducing the wetlands.
-This lake allows its visitors to participate in the rehabilitation of wounded or sick birds and mammals before they are released into the wild.
+This lake allows visitors to rehabilitate wounded or sick birds and mammals before they are released into the wild.

 Elizabeth Quay